 Please submit either:

-- a copy of your organization's exemption certificate issued by IDOR or
+- a copy of your organization's exemption certificate issued by IDOR (sample) or

 - your "E" number.
 (In this case, before completing the transaction, we will verify with the Illinois Department of Revenue before shipping the order.)

 Qualifying sales must be to the organization itself, not its members or representatives.
 For more information, see 86 Ill.
 Adm.
 Code 130.2005 Subsection k Paragraph 1

 Please submit a copy of your Louisiana Form R-1064 (Primary Dealer) or R-1055 (Limited Dealer) or its electronic equivalent.
 Businesses may reprint their Louisiana Resale Certificate through LaTAP